9brada6/tabs-with-posts/development.md

 ## ✅ Todo

-- Generate Icon File when plugin is installed.

 - Add more order by options in query_settings "order posts by" collapsible.
 - Add more notes on order by options in query_settings.
 - Make sure that Jquery UI JS that we enqueue don't interfere with other jquery ui.